Datateknologerna-vid-Abo-Akademi/gulis/ABO.md

 ## Email

 You have a couple of ways to access your @abo.fi email.
-We recommend adding the IMAP account to your favorite email client, but if you are lazy and stupid, you can read email with the unusable web-mail.
+We recommend adding the IMAP account to your favorite email client, but if you are lazy you can read email with the barely usable web-mail.

 ### Add account to email client